 Vintage horse prints, a bronze dog lamp and an antique sideboard are on display in the foyer.

-Family photos from holidays past create a welcoming vignette when arranged along an entryway mirror.
+Family photos from holidays past create a welcoming vignette along an entryway mirror.
 A silver bowl cradles a collection of natural materials, including vintage antlers.

 In the timber-frame screen porch, urns are laden with narrow cattails, twigs, fresh greens and tiny white lights.
 Throughout the house, fresh greenery creates a sweet-smelling forest.

 Concrete corbels support a custom faux-painted range hood, while greenery adds a festive accent.